New Zealand, situated in the southwestern Pacific Ocean, plays a noteworthy role in global financial markets, especially in the Asia-Pacific region.

 1. Look for brokers regulated within New Zealand

-Of course, as a trader in any country will tell you, finding a regulated broker should always be top of the list.
+Finding a regulated broker should always be top of the list.
 This means they should always be regulated by the FMA.
 If for some reason you do decide to step outside this, then try to go with other top global regulators in the forex market such as CySEC, FCA, and ASIC.

 2. Look for a broker that keeps the costs low